 Don't be fooled by the discounted prices you might see on designer clothing items (think: Nicole Miller, DKNY or Calvin Klein) at Costco, Sam's Club or BJ's.
 "These items are not the same high-end items you can buy directly from the manufacturer or at high-end retailers," warns Kristin McGrath, an editor and shopping expert for Offers.com.
 The designer clothing and accessories you'll find at warehouse clubs are typically constructed using lesser-quality materials and are designed specifically for lower-tier retailers, she adds.

 If you're simply on the hunt for a basic t-shirt or pair of jeans and don't care about labels, warehouse clubs will offer competitive prices, McGrath says.
-Just keep in mind that you aren't getting a bargain deal on the same pair of designer jeans at Costco that you'd find at Neiman Marcus.
+Just remember that you aren't getting the same pair of designer jeans that you'd find at Neiman Marcus.

-Err on the side of caution when purchasing skincare products containing SPF from a warehouse club.
-That's because SPF degrades over time and Costco, Sam's Club and BJ's usually sell these types of items packaged in sets of two large containers, warns smart shopping expert Trae Bodge.
-Before buying, you should consider how often you'll use the product and if you'll be able to use it up before the expiration date.
+Err on the side of caution when purchasing skincare products containing sunblock from a warehouse club, warns smart shopping expert Trae Bodge.
+That's because SPF degrades over time and Costco, Sam's Club and BJ's usually sell these types of items packaged in sets of two large containers Before buying, you should consider how often you'll use the product and if you'll be able to use it up before the expiration date.

 Ground spices have a shelf life of two to three years for peak freshness and flavor, according to manufacturer McCormick.
-If you're buying standard-size spice bottles (which usually range from 0.6 ounces to 3 ounces at a traditional grocery store or big-box retailer), finishing them within that timeframe is realistic.
-However, when you buy spices in bulk at warehouse clubs, which can range in size from 4-ounce bottles to 5-pound containers, it can take much longer -- especially, if it's a spice you don't frequently use, says smart shopping expert Bodge.
+If you're buying standard-size spice bottles (which usually range from 0.6 ounces to 3 ounces at a traditional grocery store or big-box retailer), finishing them within that time frame is realistic.
+However, when you buy spices in bulk at warehouse clubs, which can range in size from 4-ounce bottles to 5-pound containers, it can take much longer – especially if it's a spice you don't use often, says smart shopping expert Bodge.

-While spices don't "go bad" the same way that perishable food items do, they do lose their potency over time, she adds.
-So that cinnamon apple pie you make every summer that everyone looks forward to at the family reunion may not be as flavorful if you're using a bottle of ground cinnamon to season it that's several years' old.
-With that said, unless you regularly cook with certain spices, Bodge recommends buying them from your local grocer in regular sizes so you don't end up wasting your money later.
+While spices don't "go bad" the same way that perishable food items do, they do lose their potency over time, she explains.
+So that cinnamon apple pie you make every summer that everyone looks forward to at the family reunion may not be as flavorful if the ground cinnamon in it is several years old.
+Unless you regularly cook with certain spices (say, curry or chili powder), Bodge recommends buying them from your local grocer in regular sizes so you don't end up wasting money or disappointing diners.